wdm0006/git-pandas/CONTRIBUTING.md

 There are a number of issues on the near term horizon that would be great to have help with.

  1. Diff: it would be really nice to be able to call a function with 2 revs and return the diff as a dataframe.
 So columns for line number, filename, path, change, author, timestamp, etc.
- 2. Docs: We have a lot of examples, but they are largely not present in the documentation.
-Adding some plotting to the examples using pyplot and putting them into the docs would help out new users a lot.
- 3. Docs Deployment: currently we host the docs on Github pages, which has a kind of awkward deployment process.
-Anyone with experience automating this (or scripting even) would be very useful.
  4. File-level tracking: it would be really cool to be able to get a dataframe of one file's history in great detail.
 It likely would be a subset of the existing file change history function.
  5. Cross-Branch Analytics: finding differences between different branches of a single repository.
 Or aggregating the  results of other functions across multiple branches.
  6. Verbose Mode: add logging in more functions when verbose is set to True.